 - I give you all my tips on how to create cafe-style muffins right here.

 (Do note however that the pumpkin in these muffins will weigh your muffins down just a little, so if you want the cafe style looks, add 1 teaspoon extra of baking powder.
-The pictures of the muffins in this post are made using the recipe below, so as you can see, they still rise beautifully).
+The pictures of the muffins in this post are made using the recipe above, so as you can see, they still rise beautifully).